MODES OF ENERGY TRANSFER

 results in motion and work is done by us.
 In the process the block also gains

 kinetic energy.
-In the same way when we push the piston from outside the molecules
+In the same way when we push the piston from outside the

-work on the system and system can also do work against the surroundings.
+can do work on the system and system can also do work against the surroundings.

 When surroundings will do work on